kicaj29/aws/S3/readme.md

 * Glacier
   * Low-cost object storage meant for archiving/backup
   * Pricing: price for storage + object retrieval cost
-  * Can upload directly or via LifeCycle Policy
+  * Can upload directly or via LifeCycle Policy (also known as Object lifecycle management)
   * Instant Retrieval
     * Millisecond retrieval, **great for data accessed once a quarter**
     * Minimum storage duration of 90 days